DreamworldSolutions/dw-checkbox/readme.md

 # dw-checkbox

-A material input element mde with lit-html.
+A material checkbox element made with lit-html.
+It's an wrapper of `mwc-checkbox` element.

+#Installation

+npm install @dw/dw-checkbox

 ## Usage